What is "Have fun" for 1000 and the win in the Jeopardy championship?

-Unless you have fun making promotional campaigns and marketing psi-ops level advertisement.
+Unless you have fun making promotional campaigns and marketing psi-ops level advertisements.
 There might be a more professional career for you than just being a streamer or blogger!
 Companies pay for sick bastards to run pyramid schemes for them.
 Just saying.

 Your tech does not count towards the fun meter.

 You could be surrounded by thousands of dollars of gear and still be miserable.
-There’s nothing wrong with investing in something to give better production value to your audience.
-But to assume that if you purchased a kick-ass computer rig, or that right camera, or even a studio in the middle of some industrial complex that you’ll get fame, eggplants, peaches, and gun emojis is asking a little too much!
-Or, categorize this as a marker for how much ‘fun’ you’re having.
+There's nothing wrong with investing in something to give better production value to your audience.
+But to assume that if you purchased a kick-ass computer rig, or that right camera, or even a studio in the middle of some industrial complex you'll get fame, eggplants, peaches, and gun emojis is asking a little too much!
+Or, categorize this as a marker for how much 'fun' you're having.

 Sorry to tell you, but no. It doesn't.
 While the tech does improve the overall experience the fun part still comes from you on this one.